CrazyRobMiles/PICO-Talking-Pomodoro/README.md

 To find out more about the device click on the image above to see a short video.

 ## Using the Pomodoro
+There are two controls on the Pomodoro.
+A knob (rotary encoder) you can turn to select settings and a big button you can press.
+You can also use the knob as a button by pressing it in.

 When you power up the device it says Hi and then displays "Set".
-Set the time by turning the rotary encoder to select the number of hours and minutes that you want the timer to run for.
-When you have selected the time, push in the encoder.
+Set the time by turning the knob to select the number of hours and minutes that you want the timer to run for.
+When you have selected the time, push in the knob or press the button.
 The screen will now display "Up".

-If you want the timer to count elapsed time press in the encoder.
-If you want the timer to count down (and tell you how much time is left) turn the encoder until "Down" is displayed.
-When you have selected the required direction, push in the encoder.
+If you want the timer to count elapsed time push in the knob or press the button.
+If you want the timer to count down (and tell you how much time is left) turn the knob until "Down" is displayed.
+When you have selected the required direction, push in the knob or press the button.

 Now you select the feedback that you want.
-You can rotate the encoder to select between "None", "Disp", "Five", "Ten" and "Rand":
+You can rotate the knob to select between "None", "Disp", "Five", "Ten" and "Rand":

 * None - the time will not be displayed.
 The timer will play a chime when the time completes
 * Disp - the time will be displayed but the timer will be silent.